mllpresearch/ESO-dataset/README.md

 and a list containing the IDs of the samples of the set.
-Each sample directory contains the audio file, the slides and two subdirectories: the first one contains the transcription data, with the transcription in plain-text format, the aligned transcription in srt format, and the aligned transcription in srt format but sentence segmented.
-On the other hand, the manual_translation subdirectory contains un folder for each target language (de, es, fr, sl;
+Each sample directory contains the audio file, the slides and two subdirectories: the first one contains the transcription data, with the transcription in plain-text format, the aligned transcription in srt format, and the aligned transcription in srt format but sentence-segmented.
+On the other hand, the manual_translation subdirectory contains a folder for each target language (de, es, fr, sl;
-according to ISO 639-1 standard), in which we can find the original manual translation, the source and target language files temporally aligned and the file with the timestamps for that language pair.
+according to ISO 639-1 standard), in which we can find the original manual translation, the source and target language files temporally aligned, and the file with the timestamps for that language pair.
-The "train" directory contain one subdirectory for each sample and one list for each subset of data as follows:
+The "train" directory contains one subdirectory for each sample and one list for each subset of data as follows:
 * train_audios.lst: contains the IDs of the training samples.
 * train_slides.lst: contains the IDs of the samples with slides.
-* train_trans.lst: contains the IDs of the samples with the manual transcriptions.
+* train_trans.lst: contains the IDs of the samples with manual transcriptions.
 * trains_trans+slides.lst: contains the IDs of the samples with manual transcriptions and slides.

 Here we can see more completely the corpus structure, with additional